janisZisenis/mrt-cli/README.md

 Whenever you try to commit with a message not having a prefix conforming to the regular expression followed by a colon and a space, the commit will fail.

 > **Example**:<br>
+> Valid commit message: "ABCD-99:&nbsp;Some Commit". <br>
-> In this case a valid commit message would be "ABCD-99:&nbsp;Some Commit".
-An invalid message would be "Some commit".
+> Invalid commit message: "Some commit".

 You can add the prefix manually to the commit message, or let the *Multi Repository Tool* take care of it.
 To use the tool's automation add the ticket number to the branch's name.
 Based on the given regular expression the tool will parse the first matching substring from the branch name and use it as prefix for your commit message.